 It took time to adjust to the different energy in the house, and to find the right tone and cadence of communication with our son.
 But life was not so different that we had to completely reorient ourselves.
 We still had a kid at home with three years of high school ahead.
 Most of our rhythms and routines continued relatively unchanged.

 Contrast that to coming home after dropping off our daughter: we were now empty nesters.
 What did that even mean?
 To my husband and me as partners?
 To me as a mother?
 To me as…me?
 Part of me wanted to jump on the table and dance a jig and another part of me wanted to huddle in the corner.

 It was a strange mix of shock (is this really it?), relief (HALLELUJAH), giddiness (the joy of cooking dinner for two people with similar food tastes!), freedom (the mental space was breathtaking), grief (missing my daughter + mourning the end of this parenting chapter), and curiosity (what now?).

 Some experiences are just too big to be contained in a predictable set of emotions.
 College drop-offs were like that for me.
 I did best when I let go of the timeline and gave myself permission to feel it all — the thrill, the worry, the pride, the uncertainty, the exhaustion, the relief.
 The love.

 Whatever you feel, even if it isn’t what you expected, or what your friend felt, or it doesn’t fit the cultural template of “college drop-off,” it’s okay.
 It’s all okay.

 I’m okay.
 I’m better than okay.

 I’d love to hear how it’s going for you.
 What do you need?

 If you’ve already been through college drop-off: what do you wish you had known beforehand?

-Leave a comment if you feel like sharing.
 If you’ve come across any helpful links, post those in the comments, too.
 I’ll do the same.